Skip to main content

 List installed packages

-To list installed packages, you can usebun pm ls.
-This will list all the packages that are installed in the node_modules folder using Bun’s lockfile as the source of truth.
-You can pass the -a flag to list all installed packages, including transitive dependencies.
+bun pm ls lists the packages installed in the node_modules folder, using Bun’s lockfile as the source of truth.
+Pass the -a flag to also list transitive dependencies.

 terminal